21 March 2011

 R. Linda:

 Oh my.
-And, it looked to Evan and meself that old Kev drowned his sorrows once he got out.
+And, it looked to Evan and me that old Kev drowned his sorrows once he got out.
 We had no time to ask more about it when little Erin O'Shea came tripping in.
 Yes, she did, literally.
 Not exactly light on her feet, she nearly fell into her chair before catching it and went careening into a file cabinet.
 Which would have been laughable if the noise she made when she hit didn't set both Evan and Kev's throbbing heads off to near alcoholic explosion.

 "Erin ye ok?"
 I asked, a wee bit concerned and amused at such a little thing, still feeling the effects.

 "Wine drowns more men than water," I high-fived O'Reilly.
 The hungover three looked up with evil eyes at us, and the looks meant, shut yer gob.
-Well, after a few more of these wonderful old Irish sayings, Kevin raised out of his chair and shouted at us, "And the drunk will soon have daylight through the rafters!"
+Well, after a few more of these wonderful old Irish sayings, Kevin rose out of his chair and shouted at us, "And the drunk will soon have daylight through the rafters!"
 And he held up a finger to emphasise the point.
-With that, he sat down, I looked at O'Reilly who snickered and shrugged.
+With that, he sat down, and I looked at O'Reilly, who snickered and shrugged.
 In a whisper, he said, "For shure dat be a new one on me."
 And he sat down as did I, our grins turned to pondering on our faces.
 I still haven't figured that one out to this day.

 Updates: